dainslef/Notes/notes/other/mysql.md

 - [問題記錄](#問題記錄)
 	- [MySQL error: sql_mode=only_full_group_by](#mysql-error-sql_modeonly_full_group_by)
 	- [Error Code: 1175.
 You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column To disable safe mode, toggle the option in Preferences -> SQL Queries and reconnect.](#error-code-1175-you-are-using-safe-update-mode-and-you-tried-to-update-a-table-without-a-where-that-uses-a-key-column-to-disable-safe-mode-toggle-the-option-in-preferences---sql-queries-and-reconnect)
+	- [[42000][1071] Specified key was too long; max key length is 3072 bytes](#420001071-specified-key-was-too-long-max-key-length-is-3072-bytes)
+	- [[ERROR] [MY-010123] [Server] Fatal error: Please read "Security" section of the manual to find out how to run mysqld as root!](#error-my-010123-server-fatal-error-please-read-security-section-of-the-manual-to-find-out-how-to-run-mysqld-as-root)

 <!-- /TOC -->